You are here

 A conventional hip replacement would require patients to limit hip motion for six to eight weeks following surgery, but with anterior hip replacement, patients are able to immediately bend their hips freely and bear full weight when comfortable.
 This allows patients to return to normal function much more quickly.

-If you have questions about anterior hip replacement surgery or would like to speak to a joint replacement surgeon at EmergeOrtho: Blue Ridge Division, call us today at (828) 537-4032 or request an appointment online.
+If you have questions about anterior hip replacement surgery or would like to speak to a joint replacement surgeon at EmergeOrtho: Blue Ridge Region, call us today at (828) 537-4032 or request an appointment online.